Cauanvmb/BERTOTI/README.md

 Disrupção de Mercado: Através de inovações tecnológicas, a Amazon frequentemente interrompe setores estabelecidos, introduzindo novos modelos de negócios.
 Um exemplo disso é a Amazon Web Services (AWS), que revolucionou a computação em nuvem e se tornou uma fonte significativa de receita.

 No geral, a Amazon percebe que a tecnologia e a inovação são impulsionadoras fundamentais da vantagem competitiva no mundo do comércio eletrônico.
 Ao investir de forma contínua e estratégica nessas áreas, a empresa consegue melhorar a experiência do cliente, acelerar os processos e responder de maneira ágil às mudanças no mercado, o que contribui para a sua capacidade de vender em um ritmo mais rápido.

+# "Within Google, we sometimes say, “Software engineering is programming integrated over time.”
+Programming is certainly a significant part of software engineering: after all, programming is how you generate new software in the first place.
+If you accept this distinction, it also becomes clear that we might need to delineate between programming tasks (development) and software engineering tasks (development, modification, maintenance).
+The addition of time adds an important new dimension to programming.
+Cubes aren’t squares, distance isn’t velocity.
+Software engineering isn’t programming."